FrankFK/WoopecGraphics/README.md

               make things different, I will make things different.
 * 13.04.2021: Started with class-design for Pens, Forms, ScreenObjects and ScreenAnimations
 * 17.04.2021: Principally working: TurtleThread writes ScreenObjects into channel, WPF-thread reads ScreenObjects from the channel and drwas them animated
+* 20.04.2021: Channel-communication classes: ScreenObjectBroker, ScreenObjectProducer, SreenObjectConsumer and ScreenObjectWriter.
+And the first unit test for this is green.